-There is a randomized algorithm that runs in time $O\left(n\cdot \poly(s\log n \log |\F| (sn/d)^{\poly(1/\epsilon)})\right)$ and with high probability, list decodes Folded Reed-Solomon codes with folding parameter $s$ for degree $d$ polynomials over $\F$ from $\left(1-\frac{d}{sn} - \epsilon\right)$ fraction errors. \end{theorem} Both the above results require the parameter $s$ to be large compared to $\epsilon$.
-This constraint is essentially due to the current state of our understanding of list-decoding for these codes.
-In particular, we don't know if these codes are list decodable up to capacity for small $s$.
-As a warm-up for some of the ideas in our proofs, we show that for all $s$ these codes can be decoded up to a distance $\epsilon$ of the so-called Johnson radius in nearly linear time.
-This algorithm is essentially a straightforward generalization of a result of Alekhnovich \cite{Alekhnovich2005} for decoding Reed-Solomon codes up to a distance $\epsilon$ of the Johnson radius. \begin{theorem} For every $\epsilon > 0$, degree parameter $d$, block length $n$, field $\F$ of characteristic zero or larger than $d$, the following is true.
+Both the above results require the parameter $s$ to be large compared to $\epsilon$.
+This constraint is essentially due to the current state of our understanding of list decoding for these codes.
+In particular, we don't know if these codes are list-decodable up to capacity for small $s$.
+As a warm-up for some of the ideas in our proofs, we show that for all $s$ these codes can be decoded up to a distance $\epsilon$ of the so-called Johnson radius in nearly-linear time.
+This algorithm is a generalization of a result of Alekhnovich \cite{Alekhnovich2005} for decoding Reed-Solomon codes up to a distance $\epsilon$ of the Johnson radius. \begin{theorem} For every $\epsilon > 0$, degree parameter $d$, block length $n$, multiplicity parameter $s$, and field $\F$ of any characteristic, the following is true.